nooway077/HoloLens2CVExperiments/README.md

 ```
 2. Inside the `HoloLens2CVExperiments/aruco-pose-estimation/opencv` directory, you will find pregenerated aruco markers with A4 size.
 Print it out.
 3. Measure at least one aruco marker's side on the print and take note of it.
 4. Open up Unity Hub and load the **HoloLens2CVUnity** project from `HoloLens2CVExperiments/aruco-pose-estimation/projects/nonresearchmode` directory.
+IF Unity displays compilation error warning, press **Ignore**.
 5. In the Unity Editor open the `ArUcoTracking` scene from the `Assets/Scenes` directory and click on the `ScriptConfiguration` object.
 6. Enter the length of the marker's side you've measured earlier into the `Marker Size` field. **(The unit is in meters so convert it)**
 7. In the Unity Editor open up the **Build Settings** and make sure the
 `ArUcoTracking` scene is ticked and the **Universal Windows Platform** is selected.
+(Add `ArUcoTracking` scene to **Scenes to Build** if its not there.)
-8. Click **Build** and select the output directory.
+8. Switch **Architecture** to **ARM 64-bit** and then click **Build** and select the output directory.
 8. Once Unity is finished with the build process, inside the output directory open up the `HoloLens2CVUnity.sln` using **Visual Studio 2022**.
-10. Select **ARM64** as build platform and add `Visual C++ 2015-2019 UWP Desktop Runtime` as reference to **HoloLens2CVUnity (Universal Windows)** project. **Build & Deploy** to the Device using either the IP address or Local USB connection.
+10. Select **ARM64** as build platform and add `Visual C++ 2015-2019 UWP Desktop Runtime` as reference to **HoloLens2CVUnity (Universal Windows)** project.
+11. **Build & Deploy** to the Device using either the IP address or Local USB connection.
-11. On the HoloLens 2, launch the **Start Menu** using the *"Start Gesture"* then search for **HoloLens2CVUnity** app and tap it to start.
+12. On the HoloLens 2, launch the **Start Menu** using the *"Start Gesture"* then search for **HoloLens2CVUnity** app and tap it to start.
-12. Grant all access requests.
+13. Grant all access requests.
 When you move your gaze to the printed out paper containing the aruco markers, virtual cubes should be rendered on top of the markers.

 ## Usage
 There are utility scripts included for generating aruco markers, calibrating the cameras and receiving data from the HoloLens 2.
 The following chapters will show you how to use these.
+Note: Continue with the steps bellow **after** you have completed the [Quick Start](#quick-start) chapter.

 ### Generating aruco markers
 1. Open a terminal or command prompt and change working directory to `HoloLens2CVExperiments/aruco-pose-estimation/utilities`